mhussainyousof/arfoon_hussain_note_/README.md

  • Work closely with the backend team to resolve API issues or define requirements.

  By adhering to this VEP Development Guide, the team can ensure high-quality frontend development that is scalable, maintainable, and user-friendly.

-# Project Sturucure

-The `lib` folder contains the main source code for the application, organized into several packages and files.
-Below is a guide that outlines the structure and purpose of each component within the `lib` folder.

-## Overview

-The `lib` folder is structured to promote modularity and reusability, following the VEP (View, Example, Page) Development Guide.
-It is organized into subdirectories and files, each serving a specific role in the application.

-### Directory Structure

-- **client**: Contains client-side models and data handling logic.
-  - `models`: Defines data structures and handles serialization/deserialization.
-    - `label.dart`: Model for labels.
-    - `note.dart`: Model for notes.
-    - `pagination.dart`: Handles pagination logic.

-- **frontend**: Responsible for the user interface and user experience.
-  - `features`: Encapsulates feature-specific views and examples.
-    - `home`: Contains the home view and its example for testing.
-      - `home_view.dart`: Defines the main UI for the home feature.
-      - `home_example.dart`: Provides test scenarios for the home view.
-  - `widgets`: Reusable UI components shared across different views.
-  - `utils`: Utility functions and helpers used by the frontend.
-  - `data`: Contains fake or mock data for testing purposes.
-    - `fake_data.dart`: Provides mock data for testing the UI.

-- **server**: Manages server-side logic and interactions with back-end services.
-  - `notes.dart`: Handles server-side operations for notes.
-  - `note_server.dart`: Manages communication with the note server.

-### Key Files

-- `frontend_app.dart`: Entry point for the frontend application, initializing the UI components.
-- `example_page.dart`: Demonstrates how to use and test various components in isolation.

-## Guidelines

-1. **Feature Development**: Each feature should have a corresponding view and example for isolated testing.
-2. **Testing**: Utilize mock data for testing views and ensure scenarios like loading, error, and empty states are covered.
-3. **Integration**: Once tested, integrate features into pages that communicate with the backend.
-4. **Documentation**: Maintain clear and concise documentation for each file, explaining its role and usage.
-5. **Code Reviews**: Ensure all code changes undergo thorough reviews to maintain quality and consistency.

-By following this guide, developers can navigate the `lib` folder efficiently, contributing to a maintainable and scalable codebase.